 Since a catastrophic technical failure of the original Bartitsu.org site in April of 2019, we have been working behind the scenes to recover and restore the site, primarily via the Internet Archive’s Wayback Machine.

-The restoration process has been laborious but we’ve now recovered the great majority of the nearly 1000 items posted on Bartitsu.org between 2008-2019, including all of the significant technical and historical articles.
+The restoration process has been laborious but we’ve now recovered and/or reconstructed the great majority of the items posted on Bartitsu.org between 2008-2019, including all of the significant technical and historical articles.

 For the time being, please pardon our dust; correcting internal links is an ongoing process and we’ll amend this post as and when that’s completed.

 During the reconstruction the posts have unavoidably become chronologically disordered.
 Most of them now begin with a note recording the date when they were originally posted.

 We’d also like to draw your attention to the new and significantly expanded Categories menu on the right-hand side of the page.
 This feature will allow you to quickly and easily locate posts within a wide range of themes, supplementing the ever-useful search box.

 This event has highlighted the fragility of electronic media and plans are afoot to produce a third volume of the Bartitsu Compendium, to be made available in printed as well as e-book formats, in order to further preserve the best of the research presented here since the publication of the second volume in 2008.